All Episodes

 I used to go to this inventor's convention thing every year.

-And I remember buying his book, but he believed that somehow that there was energy in the gravitational pull that that would occurs naturally, and that if we could find the means by which to tap into that gravitational pull energy.
+And I remember buying his book, but he believed that somehow there was energy in the gravitational pull that occurs naturally.

 Now, that would be transformative for the world in terms of building up wealth all around the world in a good way.